• Menu

 Category: Client News

-The evening includes a cocktail and networking session beginning at 6 p.m., then the presentation from Melanson at 7:00 p.m.
+The evening includes a cocktail and networking session beginning at 6 p.m., dinner at 7:00 p.m., and then the presentation on Email Marketing.
 The entire business community is urged to attend.
 Membership in the South Shore Ad Club is NOT required.
 Reservations are required.
-Registration Fee is $30 per person and includes hearty appetizers.
+Registration Fee is $30 per person and includes buffet dinner.
 South Shore Ad Club members receive $10.00 off.

 About The South Shore Ad Club